becem-gharbi/becem-gharbi/README.md

 ### About me

-- My name is Becem Gharbi
-- I live in Tunisia
+- I'm live in Tunisia
 - I'm an Electro-mechanical Engineer
 - I'm a self-taught Full-stack developer
 - I'm passionate about Embedded systems and IoT